turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown

 And I should see the name of the newly added song
 And I should not see the name of the removed song
 ```

+At this point, your repo probably looks like the [4_playlist-functionality branch](https://github.com/rwarbelow/mix_master/tree/4_implement-playlists) of MixMaster.
+Make sure to commit your work!
+Use proper commit message manners.

 ```
 $ git add .